Psychtoolbox-3/psychtoolbox-3.github.com/docs/MeasMonXYZ.md

 # [MeasMonXYZ](MeasMonXYZ)
 ##### >[Psychtoolbox](Psychtoolbox)>[PsychCal](PsychCal)

- XYZ = [MeasMonXYZ](MeasMonXYZ)(window,settings,[syncMode],[whichMeterType])
+XYZ = [MeasMonXYZ](MeasMonXYZ)(window, settings [, whichMeterType=1])

 Measure the XYZ of a series of monitor settings.

- This routine is specific to go with [CalibrateMon](CalibrateMon),
- as it depends on the action of [SetMon](SetMon).

- If whichMeterType is passed and set to 0, then the routine
+### Usage:

+'window' Onscreen window handle for window to present into.
+'settings' a 3-rows by nMeas columns matrix with each column defining one
+[r,g,b]' color value to measure.

+### 'whichMeterType' type of Colorimeter to use:

- returns random spectra.
-This is useful for testing when
- you don't have a meter.
+  0 - Return random spectra.
+This is useful for testing when you don't have a meter.

- Other valid types:
-  1 - Use PR650 (default)

- 10/26/93  dhb      Wrote it based on ccc code.
- 11/12/93  dhb      Modified to use [SetColor](SetColor).
-    6/23/94     ccc     Modified it from [MeasMonSpd](MeasMonSpd).m for
-                                    the purpose of measuring XYZ
-    8/9/94      dhb     Added code to go into sync mode
-                                    And then commented it out.
- 8/11/94        dhb     Sync mode back in
- 8/15/94        dhb     Sync mode as argument.
- 4/12/97   dhb   New toolbox compatibility, take window and bits args.
- 8/26/97        dhb, pbe Add noMeterAvail option.
- 4/7/99    dhb   Add argument for radius board.
-Compact default arg code.
- 8/14/00   dhb   Call to CMETER('SetParams') conditional on OS9.
- 8/20/00   dhb   Remove bits arg from call to [SetColor](SetColor).
- 8/21/00   dhb   Remove dependence on RADIUS flag.
-This is now handled inside of [SetColor](SetColor).
-              dhb   Change calling conventions to remove unused args.
- 9/14/00   dhb   Sync mode no longer used.
-Arg passed for backwards compatibility.
- 2/27/02   dhb, ly  Pass whichMeterType rather than noMeterAvail.
+\> 0 - Use [MeasXYZ](MeasXYZ)(whichMeterType) to measure.
+See "help [MeasXYZ](MeasXYZ)" for available meter types.